Democratic socialism: Democratic socialism and social democracy

 Social democracy originated as a revolutionary socialist or communist movement.
 One distinction to separate the modern versions of democratic socialism and social democracy is that the former can include revolutionary means.
-In contrast, the latter asserts that the only acceptable constitutional form of government is representative democracy under the rule of law.
+In contrast, the latter asserts that the only acceptable constitutional form of government is representative democracy under the rule of law, which is to implement social change via reformism.
 Many social democrats "refer to themselves as socialists or democratic socialists", and some "use or have used these terms interchangeably."
 Others argue that "there are clear differences between the three terms, and preferred to describe their own political beliefs by using the term 'social democracy' only."
-In political science, democratic socialism and social democracy are occasionally seen as synonyms and overlapping or otherwise not mutually exclusive, while they are distinguished in journalistic use, in most cases, sharply.
+In political science, democratic socialism and social democracy are occasionally seen as synonymous or otherwise not mutually exclusive, while they are usually sharply distinguished in journalistic use.
 While social democrats continue to call and describe themselves as democratic socialists or simply socialists, the meaning of democratic socialism and social democracy effectively reversed.
 Democratic socialism originally represented socialism achieved by democratic means and usually resulted in reformism, whereas social democracy included reformist and revolutionary wings.
-With the association of social democracy as a policy regime and the development of the Third Way, social democracy became almost exclusively associated with capitalist welfare states, while democratic socialism came to include communist and revolutionary tendencies.
+With the association of social democracy as a policy regime and the development of the Third Way, social democracy became almost exclusively associated with capitalist welfare states, while democratic socialism came to refer to anti-capitalist tendencies, including communism, revolutionary socialism, and reformist socialism.